ives2lim/NPM-Aging/README.md

 ## EpiAge Estimates

 - Subjects passing WGS QCs (having WGS-derived ethnicity classifications) were combined with those passing DNA Methylation QCs.
-This gave us 6,240 unique subjects.
+This gave us 6,240 unique subjects (5,566 adults + 674 birth cohort).
 - Post QC DNA methylation betas were used in the generation of epigenetic ages.
+- Code to calculate the clocks such as Systems Age are available in the [Methylcipher package](https://github.com/HigginsChenLab/methylCIPHER).
+  - Ethnic-specific age residuals were adjusted for age, sex, BMI, batch, cohort, and cell type proportions.
-- Age acceleration estimates were adjusted for chronological age.
+  - Sex-specific age residuals were adjusted for age, ethnicity, BMI, batch, cohort, and cell type proportions.
-- Three of the epigenetic age variants were obtained from the [DNA methylation Age Calculator](https://dnamage.genetics.ucla.edu/new) developed by Steve Horvath:
-  - Horvath
-  - PhenoAge
-  - GrimAge
-- Cell type proportions were obtained from AdvancedAnalysisBlood from the calculator.
-- The output was also normalized by the calculator to make the data comparable between clocks.
-- corSampleVSgoldstandard was also adopted under a < 0.8 threshold as recommended by the calculator.
-- Zhang (Elastic Net) age estimates were calculated from [scripts available online](https://github.com/qzhang314/DNAm-based-age-predictor).
-- Zhang Age acceleration values were obtained by regressing Zhang DNA methylation age on chronological age.

 <br>